AlexGalays/immupdate/README.md

 Cons:

 - Immutability can NOT be enforced as the underlying structures are still mutable.
-Coding conventions and discipline is more important than with well designed immutable data strucrures.
+Coding conventions and discipline is more important than with well designed immutable data structures.
+- Due to the highly dynamic nature of the API, it is not possible to provide a proper typesafe interface (typescript, flow).
+Type safety on writes are effectively exchanged for terse and performant update code.
+Note however that Immutable-js also doesn't provide type safety for many operations (Records, updateIn, mergeIn, etc).

 # Examples